 Stones in the urologic system are most commonly known as kidney stones but can also occur in the bladder or urinary tract.
-Stones are common condition that occurs when mineral and acid salts or mineral deposits crystalize, forming deposits or “stones” that can cause a kidney blockage.
+Stones are a common condition that occurs when mineral and acid salts or mineral deposits crystalize, forming deposits or “stones” that can cause a kidney blockage.
 The American Urologic Association estimates stone prevalence at three percent in all individuals and at up to 12 percent of the population during their lifetime.

 The prostate secretes fluid that protects sperm in the acidic vaginal environment and as such plays an important role in male reproductive health.
 As men age, benign prostatic hyperplasia can occur, which is when the prostate grows in a benign fashion, causing voiding issues such as slow flow, urgency, etc. The risk of prostate cancer also grows with age.

 Reproductive health is important, yet a very sensitive topic.
-Lifestyle choices, low testosterone and surgery can contribute to poor male reproductive health.
+Lifestyle choices, low testosterone, and surgery can contribute to poor male reproductive health.
 Patients might also have a vasectomy or vasectomy reversal to manage their reproductive ability.

 Men should seek out a specialist for their reproductive health concerns especially in regard to:

 - Male fertility (i.e., vasectomy and vasectomy reversal services)

 - Hormone Replacement Therapy (Male Hypogonadism, Testosterone replacement therapy & HCG therapy

 Early detection combined with the expertise of a urologist is the key to treating urologic cancer for the best possible outcome.
 Our urologists will create a personalized treatment plan for your individual needs, which might include a referral to a specialized cancer treatment center.